 Debórah Dwork is the Director of the Center for the Study of the Holocaust, Genocide, and Crimes Against Humanity at the Graduate Center—CUNY.
 Internationally renowned for her scholarship on Holocaust history, she is also a leading authority on university education in this field.
 As the inaugural Rose Professor of Holocaust History and Founding Director of the Strassler Center for Holocaust and Genocide Studies at Clark University, she changed the academic landscape, envisioning and actualizing doctoral training in Holocaust History and Genocide Studies.

-Dwork is currently engaged in two projects.
-Saints and Liars is about Americans — Quakers, Unitarians, secular people, Jews — who traveled to Europe to aid and, step by step, turned to rescuing people targeted by Nazi Germany and other racist states.
+Dwork’s newest work, Saints and Liars (in production, WW Norton: 2024) is about Americans — Quakers, Unitarians, Jews — who traveled to Europe to aid and, step by step, turned to rescuing people targeted by Nazi Germany and other racist states.
 Analyzing their daring initiatives, unpredictable and irrational factors come into focus: luck, impulse, sentiment, fortuitous circumstance, timing.
-Dear Tante Elisabeth: An Extraordinary, Ordinary Christian during the Holocaust draws upon a cache of over 1,000 letters written by Jewish parents to their children and from the children to their parents.
+She has now embarked upon Dear Tante Elisabeth: An Extraordinary, Ordinary Christian during the Holocaust which draws upon a cache of over 1,000 letters written by Jewish parents to their children and from the children to their parents.
 Sent through Elisabeth Luz, a middle-aged, middle-class Christian woman in Stäfa, Switzerland, these letters tell much about daily life, and elucidate the complexities of communication, denial, and silence during and after the Nazi years.

 Recipient of the Annetje Fels-Kupferschmidt Award (2022) bestowed by the Dutch Auschwitz Committee, and the International Network of Genocide Scholars Lifetime Achievement Award (2020), Debórah Dwork has served as a Senior Scholar-in-Residence at the USHMM, and has been (inter alia) a Guggenheim Fellow, a Fellow at the Woodrow Wilson International Center for Scholars, and an ACLS Fellow.
-She serves on many advisory boards and works with non-profit organizations dedicated to Holocaust education.
+She sits on many advisory boards and serves as Scholar Advisor to The Holocaust and the United Nations Outreach Programme, Department of Global Communications, United Nations.
 Above all, Professor Dwork is a teacher and mentor, committed to training the next generation of Holocaust scholars.